 What are “poses” and “props”?

 As you will see in my pricing, there is a specified amount of “poses” and “props” that comes included with your newborn photography in Virginia Beach.
 A pose is simply how your baby is positioned.
 Examples of poses are bum up, back pose, side pose, taco pose, froggy pose, and baby in parent’s hands.
 Each pose requires a bit of effort to achieve.
 The more poses you want, the longer the session.
-This is why I price by poses.
-I never force your baby into a pose.
-This is why I never specify which pose we will achieve at your session.
+I will never force your baby into a pose.

 Props are items we can place your baby into or on.
 Examples of props include beds, bowls, and buckets.